An essay by Kathryn Savage

 About the Author

-Kathryn Savage’s writing has appeared in American Short Fiction, BOMB Magazine, and the anthology Rewilding: Poems for the Environment.
-Recipient of the James Wright Prize from the Academy of American Poets, she has received support from fellowships and residencies including the Bread Loaf Writers’ Conference, Minnesota State Arts Board, Ucross Foundation, and Tulsa Artist Fellowship.
+Kathryn Savage’s writing has appeared in American Short Fiction, Ecotone Magazine, the Virginia Quarterly Review, BOMB, and the anthology Rewilding: Poems for the Environment.
+Recipient of the Academy of American Poets James Wright Prize, she has received support from fellowships and residencies including the Bread Loaf Writers’ Conference, Minnesota State Arts Board, Ucross Foundation, and Tulsa Artist Fellowship.
 She lives with her family in Minneapolis and teaches creative writing at the Minneapolis College of Art and Design.